-(a) Single serving.
-A single serving of a medical marijuana product shall not exceed ten (10) milligrams active tetrahydrocannabinol (THC). (b) Transaction limitation.
+- (a) Single serving.
+A single serving of a medical marijuana product processed or dispensed shall not exceed ten (10) milligrams active tetrahydrocannabinol (THC) Medical marijuana products and Medical Marijuana Concentrate processed or dispensed shall have a THC content of not more than twelve percent (12%).
+Mature plants marijuana shall have a THC content of not more than twenty percent (20%). - (b) Transaction limitation.
 A single transaction by a dispensary with a patient or caregiver is limited to three (3) ounces of usable marijuana, one (1) ounce of marijuana concentrate, and/or seventy-two (72) ounces of medical marijuana products.